waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.setup.md

   http://myoverpass/api/timestamp
 ```

+Again if this does not work try to reboot your machine.

 8. Logging is written to two files in database directory; `database.log` and
 `transactions.log`, the later is more insightful for you.